stlab/better-code/better-code/src/chapter-3-errors.md

 > reporting.

-Because this pattern is so common, most languages provide first-class features to accomodate it without causing this kind of repeated
+Because this pattern is so common, most languages provide first-class features to accommodate it without causing this kind of repeated
 boilerplate:

     ```swift